Strong Representation Against Marijuana Charges

 When charged with marijuana possession in North Carolina, the quantity in possession determines the charge and potential punishment.
 This can change depending on whether or not the state charges you with distribution.
 Statistically, the vast majority of possession charges are simple possession in North Carolina.

 The severity of distribution charges depends on the activity the accused was allegedly involved in.
-Distribution is considered the sell, providing, or delivery of a drug.
-Below is the information charges of distribution of marijuana:
+Distribution is considered the sale, providing or delivery of a drug.
+Below is the information charges of

-- Class 1 felony for distribution, but not when under 5 grams for no renumeration
+- Class 1 felony for distribution but not when under 5 grams for no remuneration

 - Class H felony sale or distribution of 10 to 50 pounds – fines up to $5,000 and 25 to 30 months in prison